 SEO in the AI Era

-Search Engine Optimization is continuously evolving, not disappearing.
-The introduction of AI in everyday life is demanding a smarter, more holistic approach to SEO, due to how both users and search engines are interpreting content.
+Search Engine Optimization is continuously changing, but certainly not disappearing.
+The introduction of AI into everyday life is demanding a smarter, more holistic approach to SEO due to how both users and search engines are interpreting content.
 Use this as a reason to audit your existing content strategy!

 Aligning your Content Strategy for AI Overviews + AI Assistants

-AI overviews and other summary results on SERPs are increasing becoming the source of “truth” when it comes to answering questions and finding what you are looking for.
-AI overviews are appearing in over 13% of search results, up 100% since January of this year!
-This makes getting your content in these AI overviews and summary results, like “People Also Ask”, crucial to getting discovered.
-Beyond the SERPs, people are relying an AI chatbots to find answers without exerting too much effort.
+AI overviews and other summary results on SERPs are increasingly becoming the source of “truth” when it comes to answering questions and finding what you are looking for.
+AI overviews are appearing in over 13% of search results - up 100% since January of this year!
+This makes getting your content in these AI overviews and summary results, such as “People Also Ask”, crucial to getting discovered.
+Beyond the SERPs, people are relying on AI chatbots to find answers without exerting too much effort.

 Let’s dive into how to ensure your site is getting in front of the right people.

-1. A long-time SEO basic, ensure your pages are crawlable and indexable + submit your sitemap to Google Search Console AND Bing Webmaster tools.
+1. A long-time SEO basic - ensure your pages are crawlable and indexable and submit your sitemap to Google Search Console AND Bing Webmaster tools.
 Read more about foundational SEO here.

 3. Create a content strategy that resonates with your audience and create comprehensive, authoritative content that gives concise answers/information.